Lepozepo/S3/README.md

 	*	__url:__ String (S3 hosted URL)
 	*	__secure_url:__ String (S3 hosted URL for https)
 	*	__relative_url:__ String (S3 URL for delete operations, this is what you should save in your DB to control delete)
+* __progressCallback:__ A function to be called everytime there's an update on the upload progress.
+It will be called with the percentage og byte uploaded.

 #### S3.delete(path,callback)
 This function permanently destroys a file located in your S3 bucket.
 It still needs more work for security in the form of allow/deny rules.